surfstudio/surf-flutter-app-template/README.md

 The project has two flavors: `dev` and `prod`.
 The `dev` flavor is used by default.
 The guide to adding flavors can be found [here](docs/flavors.md).

-There are cases when you need to add different functionality for debug and qa mode.
+There are cases when you need to add different functionality for `dev` and `qa` mode.
 For example, if you need different logging or feature-toggle options.
-Then you need to add the qa mode to the `enum BuildType` and create a `main_qa.dart` file with the `main()` function in the `lib/` folder.
+Then you can add the `qa` mode to the `enum BuildType` and create a `main_qa.dart` file with the `main()` function in the `lib/` folder.
 For example:

 ```dart
 void main() {